rtalusan13/ML_Columbia/README.md

 ## Recommended Textbooks:
-T. Hastie, R. Tibshirani, and J. Friedman, The Elements of Statistical Learning, Second Edition, Springer.

-C. Bishop, Pattern Recognition and Machine Learning, Springer.
+T. Hastie, R. Tibshirani, and J. Friedman, The Elements of Statistical Learning, Second Edition, Springer. <br> C. Bishop, Pattern Recognition and Machine Learning, Springer.

 ## Course Prerequisites:
 This course assumes an understanding of multivariable calculus and linear algebra.
 Additionally, it requires proficiency in programming with C++ and the ability to navigate a large codebase.